Decair/WOTR_FxTweaks/README.md

-# Buff Fx Tweaks
+# Buff FX Tweaks

-WOTR Mod which allows users to disable, and perhaps eventually tweak, FX effects of buffs.
+WOTR Mod which allows users to disable and to override FX effects of buffs.

+By default the mod disables the BlessingOfUnlife buff FX.
+If you don't like this behavior, see How to Use for instructions around how to change DisableFx for BlessingOfUnlife from true to false.

-# How to install
+# How to Install

 0. Download the latest published zip file.
 1. Install [UnityModManager](https://www.nexusmods.com/site/mods/21)
 2. Install the zip with UnityModManager.

-# How to use
+# How to Use

-Ctrl + F10 to access the mod menu.
-Then simply navigate to the buff and enable or disable the FX as desired.
-Visual effect changes should take place the next time the buff is cast or on reloading a save.
+Configure Buff FX Tweaks by editing the buffs.json file present in the UserSettings folder of the mod.

+To disable a buff FX, find the buff whose FX you wish to disable in buffs.json, and change DisableFx from false to true.

+To override a buff FX with a different FX, first determine the buff whose new FX you wish to have displayed in game (we'll call that the override buff) and find that in buffs.json.
+Copy the id of the override buff.
+Then find the buff whose FX you wish to replace in buffs.json.
+Paste the id of the override buff into the value of OverrideFxId.

+Note that the most challenging part of configuring the mod is determining which named buff actually corresponds to the buff you're trying to tweak.
+There are a lot of cloned buffs in WOTR blueprints.

 # How to Compile